 I asked for an insider’s look at life in a castle, but this is ridiculous!
 I’m on my hands and knees with three other gardeners, carefully pulling tiny weeds from a bed of flowers in front of Hampton Court Palace.
 There are 60 acres (.24 km²) of royal gardens, and right now they seem to go on forever.

-It’s not easy running a 16th century palace, especially one as large and historically significant as Hampton Court.
+It’s not easy running a 16th century palace, especially one as large and historically significant as Hampton Court in the United Kingdom.
 Just 30 minutes from London, Hampton Court was once home to Britain’s most famous kings and queens.
 Its most infamous resident was Henry VIII (1491–1547), the English king who had a penchant for killing off his wives.

 Today the castle is cared for by Historic Royal Palaces.
 Although the nonprofit charity takes its job as caretaker of British heritage seriously, the staff certainly has fun doing it.